johnzastrow/phpblog/hugo-export/posts/2008-07-05-gzip-all-directories-in-a-directory.md

 ---
-title: gzip all directories in a directory
+ #  gzip all directories in a directory
 categories:
   - Linux